beaugunderson/ip-address/README.md

 ### Migrating from 7.x to 8.x

 `ip-address` was rewritten in TypeScript for version 8.
 If you were using version 7 you'll need to make these changes to upgrade:

 - Instead of checking `isValid()`, which has been removed, you'll need to use a `try`/`catch` if you're accepting unknown input.
 This made the TypeScript types substantially easier as well as allowed the use of an `AddressError` class which will contain a `parseMessage` if an error occurred in the parsing step.
--
+- Instead of using the `error`, `parseError`, and `valid` attributes you'll need to use the `message` and `parseMessage` of the thrown `AddressError`.

 ### Documentation